core-wg/comi/draft-ietf-core-comi.md

 --- abstract

-This document describes a network management interface for constrained devices and networks, called CoAP Management Interface (CoMI).
-The Constrained Application Protocol (CoAP) is used to access datastore and data node resources specified in YANG, or SMIv2 converted to YANG.
-CoMI uses the YANG to CBOR mapping and converts YANG identifier strings to numeric identifiers for payload size reduction.
+This document describes a network management interface for constrained devices and networks, called CoAP Management Interface (CoMI) and the protocol CORECONF that is uses CoMI.
+The Constrained Application
+Protocol (CoAP) is used by CoMI to access datastore and data node resources specified in YANG, or SMIv2 converted to YANG.
+CORECONF uses the YANG to CBOR mapping and converts YANG identifier strings to numeric identifiers for payload size reduction.
 The complete solution composed of CoMI, {{I-D.ietf-core-yang-cbor}} and
 {{I-D.ietf-core-sid}} is called CORECONF.
 CORECONF extends the set of YANG based